alysonconner/ecommerce-website/user-testing-report.md

 ### {Vickey Menard}

-- {she clicked on the link as expected…}
+- she clicked on the link as expected…
-- {she found links without a problem and completed the tasks}
+- she found links without a problem and completed the tasks
-- {no questions asked}
+- no questions asked
-- {Fill in any observations that were important/relevant…}

 ### {Chelsea Smith}

-- {she clicked on the link as expected…}
+- she clicked on the link as expected…
-- {she had no trouble finding the links and completing the tasks}
+- she had no trouble finding the links and completing the tasks
-- {she didnt ask any questions}
+- she didnt ask any questions
-- {Fill in any observations that were important/relevant…}

 ### {Kayla Tomkiewicz}

-- {she clicked on the link as expected…}
+- she clicked on the link as expected…
-- {she had no trouble completing the specific tasks}
+- she had no trouble completing the specific tasks
-- {she didnt ask any questions}
+- she didnt ask any questions
-- {Fill in any observations that were important/relevant…}
-- etc.

 ---